faerber-lab/faerber-lab.github.io/_pages/selected_publications.md

 _ISWC 2024_
 [📄 Read the paper](https://arxiv.org/pdf/2407.18752)

-We introduce a method for extracting causal relationships from text by integrating small language models with knowledge graphs via prompt-based learning.
-The approach outperforms larger models and fine-tuning methods—more efficiently and at lower cost—highlighting the power of combining knowledge graphs with compact AI models.
+We introduce a method for extracting causal relationships from text by integrating _small_ language models (under 1B parameters) with knowledge graphs via prompt-based learning.
+The approach outperforms larger models—more efficiently and at lower cost—highlighting the power of combining knowledge graphs with compact AI models.

 ---